public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 2. Automation for backups, deployments, and repeatable recovery workflows aligned to customer needs

 Manual restores are stressful because they’re manual, not because they’re inherently complex.
-We like to automate the safe parts: scheduled backups, integrity checks, and deployment packaging that can be replayed the same way every time.
-Once those pieces are automated, recovery becomes a workflow with checkpoints rather than a late-night improvisation session.
+We automate the safe parts: scheduled backups, integrity checks, and deployment packaging that teams can replay the same way every time.
+After automation locks those pieces in, recovery becomes a checkpointed workflow—not a late-night improvisation session.

 From a software engineering standpoint, we also advocate for “recovery-as-code” in shared hosting contexts.
 That can look like a scripted export of web root content, a predictable release bundle, or a checklist app that tracks whether DNS, document root, and permissions were verified.
 When teams can repeat the process, they can also improve it—tightening security, reducing downtime, and cutting the risk of restoring compromised content.